lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: #alg-composite-keygen title="Composite KeyGen(pk, sk)"}

 The key generation functions MUST be executed for both algorithms.
-Compliant parties MUST NOT use or import component keys that are used in other context, combinations, or by themselves (i.e., not only in X.509 certificates).
+Compliant parties MUST NOT use or import component keys that are used in other contexts, combinations, or by themselves (i.e., not only in X.509 certificates).

 ## Signature Generation {#sec-comp-sig-gen}

 Composite schemes' signatures provide important properties for multi-key environments such as non-separability and key-binding.
 For more information on the additional security properties and their applicability to multi-key or hybrid environments, please refer to {{I-D.hale-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}

-Composite signature generation starts with the pre-hashing the message that is concatenated with the  to be signed together with key-binding data.
+Composite signature generation starts with pre-hashing the message that is concatenated with the Domain separator {{sec-oid-concat}}.
 After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.

 A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.